Introduction

 • glam (and probably all other rust-gamedev crates): column-major, probably because GLSL is column-major

-The example code can be found at https://github.com/yutannihilation/savvy-matrix-examples/tree/main/src/rust/src.
+The example code can be found at https://github.com/yutannihilation/savvy-matrix-examples/tree/master/src/rust/src.

 R to Rust